tcarette/vim-sparkShell/README.md

 # vim-sparkShell

-This is a very first, basic step for integrating the spark shell with vim.
+This is a very first, basic step for integrating the spark shell (or pyspark) with vim.
 So far it allows to start a spark shell in tmux, then vim-tbone or vimux is used to send lines to it.
 There are also functions to enter and exit paste mode.